0x4447/0x4447-cli-node-avocado/README.md

 ### SSL Snake oil

-Nginx will use the dummy SSL certificate called `snakeoil`, if you don't have on in your system you can generate one using the following command.
+If you want to work on the content of the site on you local machine, then you can use Nginx for that.
+Nginx will use the dummy SSL certificate called `snakeoil`, to deliver the site over HTTPS.
+If you don't have it in your system you can generate one using the following command.

 ```
 sudo apt-get install ssl-certsudo make-ssl-cert generate-default-snakeoilsudo